PaperStrike/playwright-fixtures/README.md

 #### Method extend

-Extend fixtures like you do in playwright.
+Extend fixtures like you do in Playwright.
 Parameters given by the base test will move right one position for it.

 Example on [tape](https://github.com/substack/tape):